MrBrunotte/Pt-3-JQUERY/writing_first_jQuery_script/challange.md

-# Complete table and use jQuery to style it.
+# Complete table and use jQuery to style it

 ## HTML file